Table of Contents Show

 Research the Areas Housing MarketResearch the Areas Housing Market

 Be the First One to Make an OfferBe the First One to Make an Offer

 Make Yourself More AppealingMake Yourself More Appealing

-Check on the Status of a Real Estate Bidding War Every Day
+Check on the Status Every DayCheck on the Status Every Day

-If you’re trying to win a bidding war on a property that’s in a popular area of New York City, make sure to follow up on your offer every day–and sometimes twice a day.
+When trying to win a bidding war on a property in a popular New York City area, follow up on your offer every day–and sometimes twice a day.
 Try to have the broker give you an idea of the current highest bid.
-Brokers usually won’t release the price of competitive bids, but they may provide a hint to motivate you to outbid the other potential buyers.
+Brokers usually will not release the price of competitive bids, but they may provide a hint to motivate you to outbid other potential buyers.

 Additional Tips to Increase Your ChancesAdditional Tips to Increase Your Chances

 - Prepare a REBNY financial statement in advance and attach it to your offer.